Brechard/computer-vision-tf2/README.md

 - Integrated with absl-py from abseil.io.
 - Documentation and comments to explain the code.
 - Unittest to prove that transfer learning and the creation of TFRecords works.
 - Method to create a dataset for image recognition from a DS for image detection (helpers.create_recognition_ds_from_detection_ds).
-- Methods for beautiful visualization of the predictions with their bounding boxes and probabilities.
+- Methods for beautiful visualization of the predictions with their bounding boxes and probabilities using W3C recommendations for text color.

 # Usage
 When training a model, a folder will be created with the date that started and the dataset used to trained.